Election emerges as referendum on race relations in America

 His sister, Laneeka Barksdale, died of COVID-19 in late March in Detroit — and since then, so have more than 226,000 Americans.
 Many were Black Americans whose communities were disproportionately devastated by the virus.

-Omari Barksdale, a Black man, watched with alarm as the toll of the country's racial injustice mounted.
+Barksdale watched with alarm as the toll of the country's racial injustice mounted.
 People of color bore the brunt of pandemic-related job losses.
-Police shot and killed Breonna Taylor inside her Kentucky home, and a Minneapolis police officer pressed a knee into George Floyd's neck for nearly eight minutes as Floyd gasped, “I can't breathe,” in his final moments.
+Police shot and killed Breonna Taylor inside her Kentucky home, and a Minneapolis police officer pressed a knee into George Floyd's neck for nearly eight minutes.

-The convergence of the pandemic, joblessness and police brutality has forced the U.S. to confront its centuries-old legacy of systemic racism this year.
-And for Barksdale and many Black Americans, it's turned next week's presidential election into a referendum on the future of race relations, an opportunity to take steps toward healing or the potential of a deeper divide.
+The convergence of the pandemic, joblessness and police brutality has forced the U.S. to confront its legacy of systemic racism.
+For Barksdale and many other Black Americans, it's turned next week's presidential election into a referendum on race relations, an opportunity to move toward healing or the potential of a deeper divide.

-Black voters will be decisive in shaping next week's results.
+Black voters will be decisive in the outcome.
 Democrat Joe Biden is relying on strong turnout among Black voters in cities such as Detroit, Philadelphia and Milwaukee to tip critical swing states in his direction.
-President Donald Trump, meanwhile, is focusing most of his effort on last-minute appeals to his core base of white voters.
+President Donald Trump, meanwhile, is focusing on appeals to his core base of white voters.

-As of Thursday, more than 79 million votes had been cast in the 2020 general election, with Black voters making up almost 9% of that total, according to an Associated Press analysis of data from the political data firm L2.
-In North Carolina, a battleground state seeing high turnout across the board, 60% of Black registered voters have already cast a ballot.

-The election-year reckoning is the culmination of centuries of inequity and racism that far predates Trump's political career.
-But Trump has pulled at the nation's racial divide throughout his presidency.

-He blamed “both sides” for 2017 violence between white supremacists and anti-racism protesters in Charlottesville, Virginia, and wondered why the U.S. was admitting so many immigrants from “shithole countries” like African nations.
-He said four Democratic congresswomen of color should go back to the “broken and crime infested” countries they came from, ignoring the fact that all of the women are American citizens and three were born in the U.S.
+The election-year reckoning is the culmination of centuries of inequity and racism that predate Trump's political career.
+But Trump has pulled at the nation's racial divide throughout his presidency, blaming “both sides” for violence between white supremacists and anti-racism protesters in Charlottesville, Virginia, and telling four Democratic congresswomen of color to go back to the “broken and crime infested” countries they came from, despite the women being American citizens.

+“I fear for our communities if he retains the seat of the presidency for four more years.
+I also have a deep worry that his continued occupation of that seat would result in those who intend us harm who will feel that they have carte blanche to do so,” said Stacey Abrams, a voting rights activist and former Georgia gubernatorial candidate.

 All-access digital subscription